 The origins of midsummer on the Costa del Sol

 The Noche de San Juan might have a religious name, but its origins are most definitely pagan.
-The Mediterranean coast has been celebrating the summer solstice for centuries with rituals of fire and water, designed to set you up the year ahead and of course, to offer a great evening out!
+The Mediterranean coast has been celebrating the summer solstice for centuries with rituals of fire and water, designed to bring you good luck for the year ahead and of course, to offer a great all-night beach party!

 Several locations on the Costa del Sol have dedicated fiestas for San Juan.
 They include Torre del Mar and Benalmádena (see below for details), but you’ll find something going on every single beach along the entire coastline for midsummer.